uozrobotics/hackathon2025_ws/README.md

   user in order to execute every command using the same user as the host system
 * run the `compile` service that execute a `catkin build` command to compile everything

+If you modify some packages of the workspace, you need to re-execute this command regularly.

 ## Installation (only for INRAE developers)

 If you are an INRAE developer with an access to the projects on gitlab.irstea.fr, you can use